zhangchiqing/merkle-patricia-trie/README.md

 func VerifyProof(rootHash []byte, key []byte, proof Proof) (value []byte, err error)
 ```

 This is useful in Ethereum.
-For instance, imagine the world state is a key-value mapping, and the keys are each account address, and the values are the balance for each account.
+For instance, imagine the Ethereum world state is a key-value mapping, and the keys are each account address, and the values are the balances for each account.

-As a light Client, which don't have the access to the full blockchain state like full nodes do, but only the merkle root hash, how can it trust the result of its account balance returned from a full node?
+As a light client, which don't have the access to the full blockchain state like full nodes do, but only the merkle root hash for certain block, how can it trust the result of its account balance returned from a full node?

 The answer is, a full node can provide a merkle proof which contains the merkle root hash, the account key and its balance value, as well as other data.
 This merkle proof allows a light client to verify the correctness by its own without having access to the full blockchain state.

-Let's explain the behavior with the following test cases:
+Let's explain this behavior with test cases:

 ```golang
 func TestProveAndVerifyProof(t *testing.T) {